-In response to suggestions made by respondents, the terms 'Associate', 'Associate Entity', 'Committee', 'Controlled Entity', and 'Witness Report' were defined.
-The definition of 'Associate' in the context of insolvency for an Entity is based on the Corporations Act 2001 while for an individual it is based on the Bankruptcy Act 1966.
+In response to suggestions made by respondents, the terms 'Associate', 'Related Entity', 'Associate Entity', 'Committee', 'Controlled Entity', and 'Witness Report' were defined.
+The definition of 'Associate' in the context of insolvency for an Entity is based on the Corporations Act 2001 whilst the definition of 'Related Entity' for an individual is based on the Bankruptcy Act 1966.
 The term 'Committee' is defined as a committee of inspection or committee of creditors.
 The definitions for 'Associated Entity' and 'Controlled Entity' are based on the definitions in the Australian Accounting Standards Board's glossary of defined terms.
 The 'Witness Report' definition is based on the definition of a "Report" in APES 215 Forensic Accounting Services.